© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 This example simply illustrates the simplest case: a nondescript and confused landscape is visually focused by the small coloured graffiti in the foreground

-In itself the graffiti is a visually striking and (at first) un-interpretable sign - in a landscape of familiar objects, such a feature attracts attention, however the graffitist - facing the wall and seeking the nocice of passing train passengers - was presumably quite unaware of its larger impact.
+In itself the graffiti is a visually striking and (at first) un-interpretable sign - in a landscape of familiar objects, such a feature attracts attention, however the graffitist - facing the wall and seeking the notice of passing train passengers - was presumably quite unaware of its larger impact.

 .